codechem/ccd/README.md

 Expressive, class based approach web framework.
 It uses the latest ES7 features like async/await and decorators to make writing web apps and apis simple and fun.
 It can be used thru typescript only at the moment

+# Important
+This framework is not actively developed for couple of years now and should not be used in production.

+It stays here for historical reasons as the first(to my knowledge) framework with async-await and decorators support (through typescript at the time).

+Additionally, it may be a good resource for learning due to its relatively small code base.

 ## Installation